eudoxia0/eudoxia0.github.io/_eog581/compiled.md

 <div class="chapter-start">

-_Gentzen trees --- concave ocean --- paradise regained_
+_drowned --- starlings --- this is all that you are_

 </div>